vintasoftware/django-ai-assistant/docs/tutorial.md

 ### Configuring permissions

-The API uses the helpers from the `django_ai_assistant.use_cases` module, which have permission checks to ensure the user has can use a certain AI Assistant or do CRUD on Threads and Messages.
+The API uses the helpers from the `django_ai_assistant.use_cases` module, which have permission checks to ensure the user can use a certain AI Assistant or do CRUD on Threads and Messages.

 By default, any authenticated user can use any AI Assistant, and create a thread.
 Users can manage both their own threads and the messages on them.
 Therefore, the default permissions are: